Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 - First post-high school jobs

-- Your next job
+- Their next job

 13. Search for a Remote High School Internship

-Search for “remote high school internships” (play around with a few other phrases as well), and see what pops up.
+Have your teen search for “remote high school internships” (play around with a few other phrases as well), and see what pops up.

 14. Write in a Journal